valthoraval/OBD/src/docs/3_2_postgres.md

 </details>

-*3.* Write a query which lists all matches as a pair of countries per match.
+**Exercise 1.3**: Write a query which lists all matches as a pair of countries per match.

 <details><summary>Answer</summary>